devbrones/magisim/docs/README.md

 ![Magisim project banner](resources/banner1.png)

+*you are probably looking for our [github repository](https://github.com/devbrones/magisim), this site is still under construction!*
 ## Description

 Magisim is a versatile simulation hub that brings together individual computational algorithms through an interactive graphical user interface.
 It is designed to be hosted on a server, allowing multiple users to access it simultaneously.
 This makes Magisim an affordable and powerful tool for educational environments.